Four Battles from the Crimean War

 Four Battles from the Crimean War is a "quadrigame" — a set of four thematically linked games that use the same set of rules — published by Simulations Publications Inc. (SPI) in 1978 that simulates four battles during the Crimean War.

 Description

-Four Battles from the Crimean War contains four relatively simple games, each using only 100 counters, a small 17" x 24" paper hex grid map, and the same set of rules that deal with combat, momvement, unit disruptions a=nd rallying, and terrain.
+Four Battles from the Crimean War contains four relatively simple games, each using only 100 counters, a small 17" x 24" paper hex grid map, and the same set of rules that deal with combat, movement, unit disruptions & rallying, and terrain.
 Each game simulates a different battle that took place during the Siege of Sevastopol.